jens-ox/oda/README.md

 ## Adding exporters

-1. Create an exporter in `/crawl/exporters/my-exporter.ts`.
+1. Create an exporter in `/sources/my-source/exporter.ts`.
-2. Create a new entry in the `Source` table of your database.
+2. Create a new entry in the `Source` table of your database (ID: `my-source`).
-3. Add the exporter to `/crawl/exporters/index.ts` using the ID you chose when adding the source to the database.
+3. Add the exporter to `/sources/exporters.ts` using the ID you chose when adding the source to the database.
+4. If you want, you can add a Snapshot visualization component (e.g. put it in `/sources/my-source/visualization.ts` and add it to `/sources/visualizations.ts`).